kiselevich-Alexander/epam_project/documentation/Software Requirements Specification.md

 * **Editing employee information.**
 The user fills out a form for editing employee information and presses the confirmation button.
 PUT - the request is sent to the server and the data is checked. if the data is correct, the record in the database is edited.
 * **Delete employee information.**
 The user enters employeeId, the information about which he wants to delete.
 Presses the confirm button.
 DELETE - the request is sent to the server.
 The server checks employeeId.
-If information about such an employee exists, it will be deleted; if information about such an employee does not exist, the server will return a message about incorrect data.
+If information about this employee exists, it will be deleted; if information about this employee does not exist, the server will return a message about incorrect data.